m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ## [About Me](#about-me)

 I am living in the Istanbul Balat district.
 I am still a student at the Dogus University 3rh grade.
 I always worked all through my college life.
-Also, I do care about my grades and completing my school successfully.
 I usually spend my time on the computer with my gigs or side projects and, sometimes riding a motorcycle around Istanbul other times trying to learn or produce new thoughts.
 I like playing electro guitar but I am terrible at it.
 Nowadays I am not socially active and I am so bored with my life.
 I hope that will change.

 I don't like advertising myself as someone I'm not.
 Below, I did show some of my personality traits and be upfront.
 I hope some of them don't scare you.